xbr01/News_App/README.md

 # News_App

-This app is made for me to understand the basics  components of an android application.
+This app is made for me to understand the basic components of an android application.